cmdalbem/portfolio/src/pages/.additional-cards/index.md

 ![](./onboarding.png "Design proposal for a more visual user onboarding.")
 ```

+## Password issue

 Many users have been reporting problems understanding what's the card password, which have been impacting our results.
+We've been trying to add more clarifications in key points of the flow, but hasn't been working.
 We're exploring hypothesis of the problem and possible solutions to experiment on.

 ```grid|1
 ![](./password.png "Mapping of hypothesis, solutions and risks related to the password issue.")
 ```

+## Customer support tooling

 To empower our customer support agents to help customers with anything they need related to Additional Cards we designed several improvements to the CX tool.